 Perfectly situated for a car-free weekend, the newly constructed, art-centric Gordon Hotel gives you walkable access to everything you need for a delightful getaway.
 The hotel is steps away from the newly expanded Fifth Street Public Market, which features many of Eugene’s iconic shops and eateries and plenty of outdoor seating.
 The market is a few blocks away from Skinner Butte Park and the Owen Rose Garden.
 The Valley River Inn is located right along the Willamette River and the Ruth Bascom Riverbank Path System, a wide, paved path ideal for a morning jog or an evening stroll.
 The EVEN Hotel offers a wellness package that features an in-room training zone, mood lighting and eucalyptus linens.
 It’s close to the University of Oregon’s Autzen Stadium and Alton Baker Park, an expansive greenspace that is also the center of a model solar system.
 If you’re in need of an extra dose of relaxation — like an aromatherapy massage or cleansing facial — recharge at any one of Eugene’s excellent day spas.

-- Extend your trip with a tour of one of Oregon’s seven regions, and find plenty of options for noshing and hands-on farm experiences to round out your experience along Oregon’s food trails.
+- When it comes to the outdoors, there’s so much to do in Eugene and surrounding communities, known as world-class destinations for rafting, biking and fishing.
+Book a tour with an expert guide for the best experience.
+You can also explore local trails for hiking or running.
+Enjoy world-class restaurants, wine tasting and craft-beer culture.
+Visit local museums and shopping districts.
+Extend your trip with a tour of one of Oregon’s seven regions, and find plenty of options for noshing and hands-on farm experiences to round out your experience along Oregon’s food trails.

 - Visit one of the eight Oregon Welcome Centers to talk with a friendly travel advisor and find travel guides, maps and inspiration for each region of Oregon.